tanaes/whopping_Voron_mods/pcb_klicky/README.md

 If you do choose to enable the indicator LED, you'll want to make sure you have selected the appropriate resistance.
 The board has a solder jumper (J1) in an *open* state, forcing the current to flow through the 2.2 kΩ resistor.
 Leave this pad as-is if you are operating the probe at 24V (for example, when replacing an Omron 24V inductive probe) and sending the signal back through a BAT85 diode or similar connection.
+For 3.3/5V probes, you may choose to bridge this jumper to allow a lower-resistance path to ground, ensuring ~10 mA passes over the switch contact:

 #### 24V: Open Solder Jumper

 <img src="./Images/24v.jpeg" width=400>

-For 3.3/5V probes, you may choose to bridge this jumper to allow a lower-resistance path to ground, ensuring ~10 mA passes over the switch contact:

-#### 5V: Bridged Solder Jumper
+#### 3,3/5V: Bridged Solder Jumper

 <img src="./Images/5v.jpeg" width=400>

 ### Solder switches and connectors

 Solder the JST header on the upper side of the toolhead PCB.
 Follow the silkscreen instructions for the JST header.
 And the microswitches on the appropriate sides of the probe PCB´s.
-Line the 'plunger' side of the microswitch up with the text / arrow in the picture below:
+Line the 'plunger' side of the microswitch up with the text "microswitch on this side!".
+See arrow in the picture below:

 <img src="./Images/pcbs.jpeg" width=400>